opensearch-project/project-website/_community_members/chloewq.md

 redirect_from: '/authors/chloewq/'
 ---

-**Chloe Gao** is a Software Development Engineer at AWS OpenSearch, working on neural search development.
+**Chloe Gao** is a Software Development Engineer at AWS working on neural search development for the OpenSearch Project.